English

 Continual Improvement

-Although the performance indicators listed above represent elements of continuous improvement (CSI), you can audit these measures to optimize the evaluation program currently in place.
-For example, you can measure the number of service/process assessment, the number of weaknesses identified and the number of completed or started initiatives.
+Although the performance indicators listed above represent elements of continuous improvement (CSI), you can audit these measures to optimize the current evaluation program.
+For example, you can measure the number of service/process assessments, the number of weaknesses identified and the number of completed or started initiatives.
 This retroactive effort enhances your continuous improvement program and improves customer satisfaction.
 This exercise loop can also be deployed horizontally across the organization and serve as a measuring tool for different departments or teams.

 • Number of services covered by SLAs